-(5) That the development or subdivision will not violate the rules of the water resources panel relating to significant wetlands:
+(5) That the development or subdivision will not violate the rules of the agency of natural resources relating to significant wetlands:

-(a) A conditional use determination with respect to uses in Class One or Class Two wetlands or their buffer zones - Agency of Natural Resources under 10 V.S.A.
-Chapter 37, and rules adopted thereunder.
+(a) A conditional use determination, permit, or approval under a general permit with respect to activities in a Class I or Class II wetland or its associated buffer zone, issued by the Agency of Natural Resources under 10 V.S.A.
+Ch.
+37, and rules adopted thereunder.